What should I do if my visa is expiring soon?

 You hold a student visa that's about to expire and you're considering further study

-Your partner or family visa is ending and you need to explore other options
+A partner or family visa is ending and a person is looking into other options

 You've completed your sponsorship requirements but want to continue living in Australia